-As described in the previous section, the drought conditions experienced in the Subbasin since 2019 have resulted in reduced surface water supply from the Klamath Project.
+As described in the previous section, the drought conditions experienced in the Subbasin since 2019 have continued to result in reduced surface water supply from the Klamath Project.
 The lack of surface water has impacted groundwater conditions, as described in this Annual Report.